 Hurricane Leslie was still almost 500 miles south of Bermuda early Wednesday afternoon, but her 75 mph winds are generating swells that are reaching the entire East Coast.

-The National Weather Service issued a severe rip current advisory on Wednesday, and Ocean City Beach Patrol lifeguards at the 10 protected beaches still open for the season were limiting bathers to only shallow water.
+The National Weather Service issued a severe rip current advisory on Wednesday, and Ocean City Beach Patrol lifeguards at the were limiting bathers to only shallow water.

 National Hurricane Center forecasters say Leslie is "crawling" northward, and the waves are not expected to peak on the New Jersey coast until Saturday or Sunday.
 The storm is predicted to remain over the open water of the Atlantic Ocean and cross Ocean City's latitude sometime early on Monday.

 The ocean water temperature of 78.3 degrees on Wednesday was inviting, but conditions are expected to grow more dangerous for swimmers in the next few days.